Sombressoul/dyna/doc/CSP/CSP-v1.0-rc4-WIP.md

 ## 4 · High-Level Architecture

-The UCBP layer converts two (or more) high-dimensional tensors into a **compact bilinear feature** through a five-stage pipeline that is identical in spirit for training and inference, yet stores radically fewer parameters once *baked*.
+The SCP layer converts two (or more) high-dimensional tensors into a **compact bilinear feature** through a five-stage pipeline that is identical in spirit for training and inference, yet stores radically fewer parameters once *baked*.
 The diagram below represents the overall high-level architecture:

 ```
             ┏━━━━━━━━━━━━ AxisGather ━━━━━━━━━━━━┓